RubenEschauzier/phd-symposium-2024-eswc/content/literature.review.md

 ### Learned Optimizers
 {:#LearnedOptimizers}

-Recent literature on learned query optimizers in relational databases [](cite:cites yu2020reinforcement, marcus2021bao) is gaining traction, utilizing reinforcement learning for online training.
+Recent literature on learned query optimizers in relational databases [](cite:cites yu2020reinforcement, marcus2021bao) is gaining traction, utilizing reinforcement learning to train the optimizer.
 Queries are transformed into numeric vectors containing information crucial for query planning, with various featurization methods, such as one-hot encoding join predicates [](cite:cites marcus2018deep) or utilizing advanced graph neural networks on the query graph [](cite:cites yu2020reinforcement).
 The next step involves greedily constructing a join plan to minimize predicted execution cost or latency.
 To predict latency, [ReJOIN](cite:cites marcus2018deep) employs a feed-forward neural network, while newer approaches use tree-based neural networks to handle the tree structure of join plans [](cite:cites yu2020reinforcement, marcus2021bao).
 The model is trained to minimize the difference between predicted and actual query latency or cost.
 While most approaches train optimizers from scratch, [Bao](cite:cites marcus2021bao) augments traditional optimizers by learning to select optimal query hints from a predefined set, reducing training costs significantly while improving over traditional optimizers.
 In the SPARQL query optimization literature, several [cardinality estimation techniques](cite:cites schwabe2023cardinality) using machine learning are highly successful.
+Learned optimizers operate under the assumption that there is prior knowledge of the data to be queried, allowing models to be trained offline.
+However, in the case of an LTQP engine, the data queried is not known beforehand and dependent on the queries issued, rendering offline model training impractical.
+Thus, the model must learn optimization strategies dynamically as users actively issue queries.